 As the mining industry responds to concerns about the risks associated with tailings management, and initiatives such as the international Global Tailings Standard, Future Tails looks to influence, inform and, where necessary, adapt to these advancements.
-This initiative positions Australia as a global leader in tailings management thinking, training, research, education and practice – working towards a global vision of a future with zero catastrophic tailings failures.
+The establishment of Future Tails positions Australia as a global leader in tailings management thinking, training, research, education and practice – working towards a global vision of a future with zero catastrophic tailings’ failures.

 - Strategies and initiatives to cultivate innovative regional partnerships and community engagement

 Pillar 1.
 Cultivate innovative regional partnerships and community engagement to generate long term socio-economic benefits